thayeylolu/taiwo-owoseni/content/authors/admin/_index.md

 I am a graduate student of the Master of Data Science program at the University of British Columbia (UBC).
 I've worked as a Business Intelligence Analyst at Airtel - a large telecommunication industries in Africa, Asia and Europe.
 I also worked as a Data Analyst in a retail pharmaceutical startup - One Health Nigeria .
 My primary role was to make data driven decision to grow the startup.
-For my grdaute capstone project, I channelled the wealth of knowldege I amassed during her graduate studies in areas of machine learning to build an ethical AI product for Trusting Pixels Inc - a company that aims to promote honest representation of people in media.

 During my free time, I contribute to sktime - an opensource  data science library for times series analysis.
 I see this as an opportunity to give back to the community.
 I also enjoys biking, painting and taking long walks.
 I also volunteer at FIRST Robotics - A global robotics community prepearing young people for the future.